-- Undertaking all required cyclical statutory responsibilities such as annual servicing of gas appliances, warden call equipment and alarms and periodic testing of water hygiene, lift servicing and inspections. - Maintaining the current level of cyclical maintenance such as painting of communal areas. - 21.
-The proposed HRA budget for 2014/15 includes a budget for interest payments of £18.0m.
-This covers the payments that are due on the debt taken on as part of the self-financing settlement.
-It is not currently planned to increase borrowing, as debt is at the maximum allowable under the HRA debt cap.
+- 18. The proposed HRA budget for 2015/16 includes a budget for housing management of £16.1m.
+This covers the day to day management of properties including income collection, tenancy enforcement, support for vulnerable tenants and lettings and void management. - 19.
+The proposed HRA budget for 2015/16 includes a budget for repairs and maintenance of £25.4m.
+This reflects: - Undertaking responsive repairs and routine void works; - Undertaking all required cyclical statutory responsibilities such as annual servicing of gas appliances, warden call equipment and alarms and periodic testing of water hygiene, lift servicing and inspections; - Maintaining the current level of cyclical maintenance such as painting of communal areas. - 20.
+The proposed HRA budget for 2015/16 includes a budget for interest payments of £17.8m.
+This covers the payments that are due on the debt taken on as part of the self-financing settlement and additional borrowing under the Local Growth Fund.

-Public sector housing capital budget 2014/15 to 2018/19
+Public sector housing capital budget 2015/16 to 2019/20

-- 22. We must have a long-term rolling programme of investment to maintain the condition of council owned homes, to improve living standards and provide affordable homes for residents..
-A stock validation survey undertaken during 2013 will inform the development of a long-term investment plan.
-A proposed £206m public sector capital budget for 2014/15 to 2018/19 and a revised budget for 2013/14 are attached as Appendix 2.
-Explanations of the budgets are attached as Appendix 3. - 23.
-The proposed £206m rolling five year capital investment programme is a £38m increase in investment over current approved plans.
-This investment follows the general principles approved in the current programme and reflects the priorities of the Council Plan and the views of members and residents who participated in the Take Control and Get Involved Conference in September 2012.
-Investment continues to target the following priorities: - Continuing investment to keep homes in good order by addressing investment in key building components such as roofs, electrics, kitchens and bathrooms; - Improving energy efficiency to contribute towards reducing fuel poverty for residents using the capital programme to match-fund potential external resources such as Energy Company Obligations (ECO) which also address carbon saving climate change initiatives; - Investing in empty homes to ensure that as many of the Council's homes as possible are available for occupation; - Providing new social housing homes within the borough; - Providing investment at affordable levels for communal facilities such as high rise lift replacement, community safety and environmental programmes; - Maintaining investment in social care programmes such as providing Adaptations for persons with disabilities. - 24.
-Whilst the detail of the proposed programmes is included within Appendix 3, notable projects over the five year period from 2014/15 to 2018/19 are as follows: - Continued investment in Adaptations for persons with disabilities with £14m over the next five years maintaining waiting times at
+- 21. We must have a long-term rolling programme of investment to maintain the condition of council owned homes, to improve living standards and provide affordable homes for residents.
+A proposed £211m public sector capital budget for 2015/16 to 2019/20 and a revised budget for 2014/15 are attached as Appendix 2.
+Explanations of the budgets are attached as Appendix 3. - 22.
+The proposed £211m rolling five year capital investment programme follows the general principles approved in the current programme and reflects the priorities of the Council Plan and the views of members and residents who participated in the Take Control and Get Involved Conference in October 2014.
+The impact of a rent freeze for 2015/16 as outlined in paragraph 4 has been addressed predominantly through slowing down existing investment programmes, although investment continues to target the following priorities: - Continuing investment to keep homes in good order by addressing investment in key building components such as roofs, electrics, kitchens and bathrooms: - Improving fuel poverty, energy efficiency and combating climate change; - Providing investment at affordable levels for communal facilities such as high rise lift replacement, community safety and environmental programmes, and social care programmes such as providing adaptations for persons with disabilities - Providing new social housing homes within the borough - Investing in empty homes to ensure that as many of the Council's homes as possible are available for occupation.